primecitizens/pcz/README.md

 ## Goals

-- Be FFI friendly: unless it's a kernel, all useful programs works with FFI heavily.
+- Be FFI friendly: unless it's a kernel, all useful programs work with FFI heavily.
 - Work natively
-  - Adapt to the running environment rather than insist working in an opinionated way.
+  - Adapt to the running enviornment rather than insisting an opinionated way.
   - Provide platform native APIs: managing platform SDKs really sucks, do no more!
 - Expand* adoption of Go to...
   - Web/Nodejs applications.
-  - Cross-platform GUI with native experience.
+  - Cross-platform GUI with native experience (native GUI widgets).
-    - Native GUI widgets.
-  - Low-level system programming (think `crun`, `systemd`), EFI applications
+  - Low-level system programming (think `crun`, `systemd`), EFI applications.
-  - Kernel and Firmware
+  - Kernel and Firmware.

-*There are already impressive efforts made in these areas using official std.
+*There are already impressive achievements made in these areas using official std.

 ## Non-Goals